grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 - Multiple endpoints are exporting the same metrics, or multiple Prometheus instances are scraping different metrics with identical labels.
 - Prometheus relabelling has been configured and it causes series to clash after the relabelling.
 Check the error message for information about which series has received a duplicate sample.

+### err-mimir-ephemeral-sample-duplicate-timestamp

+This error refers to ingesting samples into experimental ephemeral storage in ingesters.
+Documentation TBD.

 ### err-mimir-exemplar-series-missing